Last updated: September 10, 2014 at 3:14 p.m.

 Prerequisite: KOR 20b or the equivalent.
 Four class hours per week.

 For students with some study of Korean.
 Continues presentation of basic grammar and vocabulary of the language within the context of Korean culture, and practice of the four language skills.
 Special attention to reading and writing skills, as well as practical conversation.
-Usually offered every year.
+One-time special offering, fall 2014.